billfitzgerald/infosec-primer/testing_scenarios.md

 http://www.google.com/transparencyreport/saferemail/

-For mail coming in to gmail, the mail will only be sent with TLS if the sending side requests it.
-Google always requests TLS for email connections, so for mail leaving Google it will only be sent with TLS if the receiving domain supports TLS.
+For mail coming in to Gmail, the mail will only be sent with TLS if the sending side requests it.
+Google always requests TLS for email connections, so for email leaving Google it will only be sent with TLS if the receiving domain supports TLS.
 The Safer Email website allows searches by domain name.
-If the application being tested sends enough mail to gmail users that it shows up on this list, it's a good way to check whether the app is sending mails with TLS.
+If the application being tested sends enough mail to Gmail users that it shows up on this list, it's a good way to check whether the app is sending emails with TLS.

 As an example, the screenshot below shows the results for a particular application.
-Google reports that 0% of the mail entering Google from this application's mail servers is sent with TLS.
+Google reports that 0 percent of the email entering Google from this application's mail servers is sent with TLS.

 <div align="center">
 <figure>
   <img alt="A report from Google showing a service that does not use TLS for email" src="images/image100.png" width="624.00" height="188.00" title="A report from Google showing a service that does not use TLS for email">
     <br>
-  <figcaption>Image Caption: A report from Google showing a service that does not use TLS for email.</figcaption>
+  <figcaption>Image Caption: A report from Google showing a service that does not use TLS for email</figcaption>
 </figure>
 </div>

 This means that the application's servers are not requesting TLS when sending email.
-Outbound mail is not listed because not enough mail flows from Google to this application's servers to be recorded in this dataset.
-However, mail coming in to gmail is of more interest because mail from the app to its users is more likely to contain student information.
+Outbound email is not listed because not enough email flows from Google to this application's servers to be recorded in this data set.
+However, mail coming in to Gmail is of more interest because email from the app to its users is more likely to contain student information.

-The image below shows the results for the same application after they enabled TLS for outgoing email.
+The image below shows the results for the same application after TLS was enabled for outgoing email.

 <div align="center">
 <figure>
   <img alt="" src="images/image23.png" width="624.00" height="180.00" title="">
     <br>
-  <figcaption>Image Caption:</figcaption>
+  <figcaption>Image Caption: A report from Google showing a service that uses TLS for email.</figcaption>
 </figure>
 </div>

 ### E3.3.3 Checktls.com

-Checktls.com is discussed above in the context of confirming a tester's email address will accept email TLS connections.
+Checktls.com is discussed above in the context of confirming that a tester's email address will accept email TLS connections.
 The same test can be performed on an application's mail servers, but in practice many servers accept TLS but do not request TLS for outgoing mail.
 Because of this, the checktls.com test is not sufficient to confirm that an application requests TLS for outgoing mail.

 * * *